tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 [runners.machine]
     # The number of always active machine
     IdleCount = 0
-    # The number of seconds a machine has to be idle before it is removed
+    # The number of seconds a machine has to be idle before removal
     # Google invoices per second after the first minute so it can be something low.
     IdleTime = 300
     MachineDriver = "google"